Konishi Yukinaga

-Konishi Yukinaga (小西 行長, baptized under the personal name Agostinho (Portuguese for Augustine); 1558 – November 6, 1600) was a Kirishitan daimyō under Toyotomi Hideyoshi.
-He is notable for his role as the vanguard of the Japanese invasion of Korea.
-During that period, he adopted a Korean Christian girl.
-Julia was adopted as her name.
+Konishi Yukinaga (小西 行長, baptized under the Portuguese personal name Agostinho; 1558 – November 6, 1600) was a Japanese daimyō who served under Toyotomi Hideyoshi.
+Known as a Kirishitan daimyo, he is notable for his role as the vanguard of the Japanese invasion of Korea.

 Early life

 Konishi Yukinaga was the second son of a wealthy Sakai merchant, Konishi Ryūsa.
 Ryūsa's wife was also baptised under the name of Magdalena.
 He was later adopted by an Okayama merchant called Totoya Kuroemon.
-It was unclear when he started becoming a samurai.
-However, he caught the attention of Okayama daimyo, Ukita Naoie.
+It was unclear when he started to become a samurai.
+However, he caught the attention of the Okayama daimyo, Ukita Naoie.

 There is a theory that his adoption by Okayama merchant was not a coincidence, but was set up by his father, Ryusa.
 Ryusa had been already in contact with the Oda clan which planned to take over Chūgoku region.
 The Ukita clan would be the key player in Oda's Chugoku campaign against the Mōri clan, which would be led by Toyotomi Hideyoshi.
 However, the Ukita was by then the ally of the Mōri.
 Yukinaga, who had a connection with the Oda, served as the liaison between the Ukita clan and the Toyotomi clan, facilitating the Ukita's surrender.
 Without the help of the Ukita clan, Toyotomi Hideyoshi might be in a big trouble.
 Hideyoshi valued this help greatly since he considered this period to be the greatest crisis in his life.

 The defection of Ukita Naoie allowed the Oda to have a smooth run in Chūgoku region.
 They could easily quell Araki Murashige's rebellion because the Ukita was preventing the Mōri from helping Araki.
 Araki Murashige would later get back at the Konishi father and son by accusing them of false crime.
 They were temporarily confined but managed to prove their innocence in the end.